⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Set up a code word

 Agree on a secret word with a trusted adult.
-If you text or say it, they know to come get you — no questions asked.
+If you text it, they come get you.

 🙅♀️